NagatoYuki0943/xlab-huanhuan/lmdeploy/readme.md

   --batch-size BATCH_SIZE
                         The batch size for running the calib samples.
 Low GPU mem requires small batch_size.
 Large batch_size reduces the calibration time while costs more VRAM.
 Default: 1.
 Type: int
   --search-scale        Whether search scale ratio.
 Default to be disabled, which means only smooth quant with 0.5 ratio will be applied
+  --dtype {auto,float16,bfloat16}
+                        data type for model weights and activations.
+The "auto" option will use FP16 precision for FP32 and FP16 models, and BF16 precision for BF16 models.
+This option will be ignored if the model is a quantized model.
+Default: auto.
+Type: str --quant-dtype {int8,float8_e4m3fn,float8_e5m2,fp8}
+                        data type for the quantized model weights and activations.Note "fp8" is the short version of "float8_e4m3fn".
+Default: int8.
+Type: str
+  --revision REVISION   The specific model version to use.
+It can be a branch name, a tag name, or a commit id.
+If unspecified, will use the default version..
+Type: str
+  --download-dir DOWNLOAD_DIR
+                        Directory to download and load the weights, default to the default cache directory of huggingface..
+Type: str
 ```

 使用 8 bit 整数对神经网络模型进行量化和推理的功能。